Skip to main content

 Meeting point : It will be fixed by your guide, depending on conditions

-Climbing times : 8 to 10 hours up and 5 to 7 hours down
+Climbing Schedule : 8 to 10 hours for the ascent and 5 to 7 hours for the descent

 Preparing for the trip : Your mountain guide will be in contact to answer any questions you may have.